-Feeling Feminism examines the ways in which emotions such as anger, rage, joy, and hopefulness influenced second-wave feminist theorizing and action across Canada.
+Feeling Feminism examines the ways in which emotions such as anger, rage, joy, and hopefulness influenced second-wave feminist action and theorizing across Canada.
 From beauty pageant protests to fire bombings of pornographic stores, emotions are a powerful but often unexamined force in the actions underlying feminist history.
 They are at play in the experiences of injustice, exclusion, caring, and suffering that have fed women’s commitment to building and sustaining a new world.

 Insights from gender and women’s studies, cultural and literary theory, social psychology, and sociology infuse Feeling Feminism, as the contributors explore how emotions shaped and nourished feminist activism.
 More generally, they demonstrate the power of emotions, desires, and actions to transform the world.

 Scholars and students of gender, sexuality, and women’s studies will want to own a copy of this engaging work, and it will also find a popular readership among those interested in feminist activism, women’s movements, and Canadian history.